lottekoblens/browser-technologies-2122/README.md

 ### Insights

 During this project I gained several insights regarding the application of progressive enhancement.
 You can read about this [here](https://github.com/lottekoblens/browser-technologies-2122/wiki/Inzichten).
+You can also read more about my [process]().

 ## :high_brightness: Features